 Having seen New Dragon Inn, I must say that everyone does an excellent job but it doesn't have quite the same punch.
 I may be biased in this assessment, however, due to my inexhaustible love of Maggie Cheung.
 It's a pity Donnie Yen couldn't have been a part of this as well, given his villainous turn in New Dragon Inn was quite impressive.

 The first half of the movie is the most enjoyable and could have really sustained the entire film without the addition of the needless treasure hunt plot.
 There's also a rather forgettable "identical strangers" subplot which had some funny moments but ultimately lead nowhere.
+I won't get into a late-movie twist which, while shocking, really makes no sense.
+Otherwise, the film is grandiose and enjoyable.
+My favorite of the fights are the film's openings sword fight involving flying logs and a multi-person wuxia duel on a Chinese junk.

 Flying Swords of Dragon Gate is a great buy for any fan of wuxia films or martial arts epics in general.
 It's not the best example of its genre but it's a piece both Westerners and Easterners can enjoy.
 It's not a perfect movie but well worth the price of a DVD.
 Really, my only complaint about the film is the DVD doesn't allow me to skip past its mammoth number of previews every time I want to watch the film.